vsariola/sointu/README.md

 ### Sointu-track

-This version of the tracker is the version that uses the bytecode interpreter written in plain Go.
+This is the stand-alone version of the synth-tracker.
 Running the tracker:

 ```
 go run cmd/sointu-track/main.go